civicrm/civicrm-dev-docs/docs/testing/continuous-integration.md

 ## Jenkins

-To prevent defects from entering the system or remaining in the system, the tests are executed automatically Jenkins.
+To prevent defects from entering the system or remaining in the system, the tests are executed automatically by Jenkins - our continuous integration server.

 The test system runs twice.
 Firstly, when a change is proposed through Github (as a "pull-request" or "PR"), Jenkins tests it immediately.
 (This takes 5-90min.)